glutengo/rendering-strategies/backend/res/posts/results/results.md

 The case study served as a good first point of touch with the topic of server side rendered web applications.
 There is still great potential to extend the research on the topic.

-* For further tests it would be interesting to see how the numbers change when sub pages with different contents (images, videos, iframes) and more interactivity are visited.
+* For further tests it would be interesting to see how the numbers change when sub pages with different content (images, videos, iframes) and more interactivity are visited.
+* The tests were run with request-level throttling.
+This has some downsides which are described in the [Lighthouse docs](https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md).
+For more accurate tests, packet-level throttling or testing on real mobile devices could lead to more reliable results.
 * As Next.js performed quite well, extending the case study to include [Nuxt.js](https://nuxtjs.org/) as an alternative setup to Vue.js could provide new insights.
-* In larger applications, state management libraries like redux, ngrx or vuex are used.
+* In larger applications, state management libraries like [redux](https://redux.js.org/), [ngrx](https://ngrx.io/) or [vuex](https://vuex.vuejs.org/) are used.
 These require and allow new approaches in the SSR implementation, e.g. when it comes to avoiding duplicated requests.
 * The negative impacts of re-hydration could be tackled with partial re-hydration, progressive re-hydration or trisomorphic rendering.
 * A performance comparison between universal JavaScript and pre-rendering would also be interesting.